The 7 Steps of Dog Grooming & The #1 Rule to Follow

 - Prioritising the removal of painful ingrown nails over a perfect paw trim.

-While the exact order can vary slightly, a full groom follows these seven essential steps.
+While the exact order can vary slightly, a full groom follows these seven steps.
 For a detailed breakdown of what’s included, see our Full Groom vs. Wash & Tidy guide.

 According to the RSPCA Australia, regular grooming is essential for a dog’s health and welfare.
 Introducing your pet to these steps from a young age can make the experience positive for life.
 Learn more in our guide to puppy grooming.